Floods in Ghana

 Floods in Ghana refer to a series of flood incidents that have caused property damage and loss of life.
 Floods are caused by excessive rainfall and dam spillages.
 Flooding is a recurring natural disaster that has become a defining challenge for the country's environmental, economic, and political discourse.
 Ghana's tropical climate typically has two main seasons: a dry season and a rainy season.
 There is the major rainy season and the minor rainy season.
-In southern Ghana, the major rainy season occurs from April to mid June, while the minor rainy season typically runs from September to November.
+In southern Ghana, the major rainy season occurs from April to mid-June, while the minor rainy season typically runs from September to November.
 The dry season generally extends from December to March although these patterns vary slightly in recent years due to climate change.
 Ghana's ecology, characterized by distinct rainy seasons, predisposes both coastal and inland regions to heavy rainfall and subsequent flooding.
 The intense major rainy season and climate change has contributed to the growing severity and the frequency of flood events across the nation.

 The impact of flooding is a complex dynamic.
-In urban centres such as Accra, chronic flooding disrupts transportation network, displaces communities, claims lives, and strains the states limited emergency response systems like the National Disaster Management Organization (NADMO).
+In urban centres such as Accra, chronic flooding disrupts transportation network, displaces communities, claims lives, and strains the state's limited emergency response systems like the National Disaster Management Organization (NADMO).
 Rural and urban communities are equally affected during floods as these events lead to immediate material and human losses but also impose long-term economic burdens by diverting public resources towards recovery.
 The cost of repeated flood damage affects national development and compromises efforts to address other socio-economic challenges.
 Politically, flooding has emerged as a contentious issue linked with government, policymaking, urban planning, public accountability, and to some extent, corruption.
 Historical and contemporary flood has revealed significant gaps in urban planning and disaster management strategies and influencing electoral politics.

+Causes of flooding

 Over the years Ghana has experienced floods across different regions notably caused by several factors such as: